riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-avoma.md

 description: Learn three practical workarounds for recording in-person meetings with Avoma, including setting up a conference bridge, uploading pre-recorded files, and implementing hybrid approaches for larger meetings.
 ---

-Recording in-person meetings with Avoma – Workarounds
+# Recording in-person meetings with Avoma – Workarounds

-## Summary

 Avoma is designed primarily for digital communication platforms rather than in-person conversations.
 This article outlines three practical workarounds for using Avoma with in-person meetings: setting up a conference call bridge, uploading pre-recorded meeting files, and implementing a hybrid approach for larger meetings.
 It also provides guidance on optimizing audio quality, managing speaker identification after recording, and maintaining compliance with recording laws.